hujhax/austin-improv-wiki/Flying Theater Machine.md

   |Picture  = Flying_Theater_Machine.jpg
   |Run    = Oct 2007-Present
 }}
+'''
+*"Flying Theater Machine" was re-branded "Hideout Kids" in 2017.*

 **Flying Theater Machine** is the Hideout's weekly improv show for kids.

 ## Summary
-Flying Theater Machine happens every Sunday afternoon at 2pm.
+Flying Theater Machine happens every Sunday morning at 11am.
 Tickets are $5.

 The format of the show changes regularly (see below), but always emphasizes audience involvement and G-rated antics.